-Question: Is it true that the anchors of large vessels need to be cut if they're stuck?
+Question: Is it true that a large ship anchor would be cut loose if they're stuck?

-A boat's anchor is designed to drop to the bottom of the sea and hold the boat securely in position, whatever the weather.
-This is partly accomplished by it's weight (anchors are very heavy!), and partly accomplished by it's shape.
-The flukes (the pointy bits on the end) dig into the seabed to hold the boat securely in place.
-Unfortunately, the flukes can also catch under rocks - resulting in a boat that is held a little too securely in place!
+A boat anchor is designed to drop to the bottom of the sea and hold the boat in position, whatever the weather.
+This is partly accomplished by its weight (both the anchor and anchor chain are very heavy!), and partly accomplished by its shape.
+The flukes (the pointy bits on the end of the boat anchor) dig into the seabed to hold the vessel securely in place.
+Unfortunately, a fluke style anchor can also catch under rocks - resulting in a boat that is held a little too securely!

-Turkish Gulet Arkadaslik is a 22 meter wood gulet, capable of comfortable carrying 10 guests plus crew.
-It's bigger than most yachts, but very small compared to a cruise liner or cargo ship.
-We experienced two "really stuck" anchors over the past few years. >
+Turkish Gulet Arkadaslik is a 22 meter wood gulet, capable of comfortably carrying 10 guests plus crew.
+She's bigger than most yachts, but small compared to a cruise liner or cargo ship.
+We have experienced two "really stuck" anchors aboard Arkadaslik since we moved aboard in 2014.

-The first happened when another boat fouled our anchor in a small harbour.
+The first happened when another boat fouled our anchor in the small harbour at Kaş.
 Shifting the boats around simply made the tangle worse - like underwater macramé!
-Fortunately, a local scuba school offered their services and the divers were unable to untangled the twisted chains in about 15 seconds.
+Fortunately, a local scuba school offered their services and the divers untangled the twisted anchor chains in about 15 seconds.

-The second incident occurred in really rough water while we were at sea.
-Our new sailor forgot to clip the safety line after raising the anchor and big wave hit the bow, which caused the winch to dislodge.
-Anchor, followed by 170 meters of heavy chain dropped to the bottom of the Mediterranean in about 20 seconds, and immediately snagged on the rocky bottom.
-Captain Oktay tried a variety of maneuvers to get us "unstuck", but was not successful.
+The second incident occurred in really rough water while we were at sea - in deep, deep water near the coast of Ölüdeniz.
+Our new sailor forgot to clip the safety line after raising the anchor and big wave hit the bow, causing the anchor winch to dislodge.
+Boat anchor, followed by 170 meters of heavy chain dropped to the bottom of the Mediterranean in about 20 seconds, and immediately snagged on the rocky bottom.
+Captain Oktay tried a variety of manoeuvres to get us "unstuck", but was not successful.

 At this point, we were actually facing two separate issues - a stuck anchor and a failed anchor winch.
-We considered various options and ultimately decided to "cut loose" (with an angle grinder).
-Had the water been shallower, we would have marked the anchor and chain with a buoy and hired a commercial diver to retrieve them.
+Captain Oktay considered various options and ultimately decided to "cut loose" (using an angle grinder to cut through the 16mm thick steel chain).
+Had the water been shallower, we could have marked the anchor and chain with a buoy and hired a commercial diver to retrieve them.
 But, 170 meters is a deep retrieval and, had we been able to find qualified divers, would likely have cost a small fortune.

-We purchased a used 70kg anchor and 120m of good quality, used 14 gauge chain for just under 3000TL (approximately $1500).
-The sailor will never make the same mistake again, so I consider the cost an investment in his future.
+Fortunately, there are plenty of used boat anchors for sale in the area.
+We purchased a used 70kg anchor and 120m of good quality, used 14mm chain for just under 3000TL (2015 prices, approximately $1500US at the time).
+The sailor will never make the same mistake again, so the cost was a good investment in his future.